JKWA/funx/usage-rules/optics_prism.md

 ## Overview

-`Funx.Optics.Prism` provides lawful partial optics for focusing on branches of data structures.
+`Funx.Optics.Prism` provides lawful partial optics for selecting branches of sum types and handling optional data.

-Use Prism for:
+**A Prism does not extract a field.
+It selects a case.** Use Prism for:

-- Optional fields where absence is normal
-- Variant selection (choosing one case from many possibilities)
+- **Sum type branch selection** (choosing one variant from multiple possibilities: Completed | Pending | Cancelled)
+- **Struct type discrimination** (CreditCard | BankAccount | Check)
+- **Optional fields** (degenerate sum: present | absent)
-- Filtered data access (only process matching values)
+- Filtered data access (only process values matching a specific case)
 - Compositional partial access
-- Situations where failure to find a value is expected

-**Key insight**: Prisms model *partial* access where the focus may not exist.
-Unlike Lens (which always succeeds), Prism returns Maybe to represent presence/absence.
+**Key insight**: Prisms model *branch selection* where a value either matches the selected case or doesn't.
+Unlike Lens (which always succeeds for total fields), Prism returns Maybe to represent case match/mismatch.
 Review constructs the minimal structure needed for the focus, not the full original structure.

 ## Constructors